donecollectively/stellar-contracts-site/src/pages/docs/product/coco.md

 ### Makes a Good Start

-The current scope of functionality in the Community Contract is designed to be a good start - a base that other projects can fork and augment.
+The current scope of functionality in the Community Coin contract is designed to be a good start - a base that other projects can fork and augment.

 It's also designed to be a starting point for the project itself.
 How will the Community Coin project evolve?
 Get involved to find out - and influence it!